redpesk-common/gps-binding/README.md

 sudo dnf install gpsd gpsd-clients gpsd-devel gpsd-libs userspace-rcu-devel
 ```

+For Fedora 32 & 33, gpsd-devel is no longer available, you can follow [this guide](https://gpsd.gitlab.io/gpsd/installation.html#_special_notes_for_fedora_derivatives) to build it yourself.

 ## Build & run the binding

 You can build the binding in the same way than any other binding :